 The surgical treatment of obesity (bariatric/metabolic surgery) has been a rapidly growing area of surgical practice in Australia over the past 20 years.

-Side effects of obesity
+Side effects of excess body fat

 - Type 2 diabetes

 - High blood pressure